tomisono/Data-clean-image-recognition/README.md

 -my first github project tomi

 # Instructions
-code for training a model found in TensorFlow training of model.ipynb
+Code for training a model found in TensorFlow training of model.ipynb

 To create new images use function datasetmaker.m it requires as input (number of images, pixel by pixel , 1==left or 0==right)